Jerry Tarkanian: Legacy

 Tarkanian was an innovator who had his teams play a pressing defense that forced turnovers to trigger its run-and-gun offense.
 He was one of the few early coaches to effectively use the three-point shot, which was added by the NCAA in 1986.
 Tarkanian recruited players that his peers often passed over, taking chances on junior college students or those with a troubled past.
 His players hailed predominately from urban areas, and he allowed his team the freedom to express themselves.
 While some of those players were high-maintenance, he was the rare coach who was able to blend multiple personalities together into a team, and they played with a unique swagger.
 Tarkanian's teams changed the style and image of college basketball in a way that predated the impact the Fab Five of Michigan had in the 1990s.
 "He made the players more important than him.
 He made the players the show.
 It was about the players first," said former UNLV assistant Mark Warkentien.
 According to Fab Five member Jalen Rose, "We were considered rough-and-tumble at Michigan, but it started with UNLV."

 UNLV was transformed by Tarkanian from a small commuter college into a national powerhouse.
 Demand for UNLV sweatshirts grew across the nation.
 He became a celebrity, and tickets to UNLV games became hot items with regulars, including Vegas headliners Frank Sinatra, Bill Cosby and Don Rickles.
-With no professional teams in the city, the Rebels became the town's center of attention, and their pregame ceremonies included light shows and fireworks during player introductions.
+With no professional teams then playing in the city, the Rebels became the town's center of attention, and their pregame ceremonies included light shows and fireworks during player introductions.
 His success at UNLV paved the way for other successful mid-majors.